themesberg/flowbite/content/components/navbar.md

 ## Navbar with CTA button

-Use the following navbar element to show a call to action button.
+Use the following navbar element to show a call to action button alongside the logo and page links.

 {{< example >}}
 <nav class="bg-white border-gray-200 px- bg-white border-gray-200 px-2 sm:px-4 py-2.5 rounded dark:bg-gray-800">